seoanezonjic/ExpHunterSuite/Readme.md

 ## Usage

 There are two ways for using DEgenes Hunter: as command line scripts or as an R package.
-We will first explain the procedure to perform the  expression analysis and functional analysis using the command line, and then how to use this tool as and R package.
+We will explain the procedure to perform both 1. differential expression and 2. functional analysis using the command line.

-### 1.1 Command line scripts for differential expression analysis.
+### 1. Command line scripts for differential expression analysis.

 Once installed, DEgenes Hunter performs the expression analysis from a raw count table.
 For this, the user must first create a targets file, including for each *sample* its name in the count table, it *treat* condition (Treat or Ctrl).This file must contain this information separated by tabs.

     Note: we recommend to use ENSEMBL identifiers for the functional analysis.

 Here we include an example in which the targets file must include the samples (CTL, TreatA and TreatB), the samples condition (Ctrl or Treat) and to which age_group they belong (adult or child).
-The multifactorial correction (-v and -M) or co-expression analysis using extra measures (-S and -C) require additional information that must be included in target file.
-Extra mneasures are names as _traits_.
-This options take the traits column names as arguments.
+The multifactorial correction (-v and -M) or co-expression analysis using extra measures (-S and -C) require additional information that must be included in targets file.
+Extra measures are named as _traits_.
+These options use the _traits_ column names as arguments.

 | sample                                | treat        |  age_group |
 |---------------------------------------|--------------|------------|